Vincent Ethier/Icon Sportswire

 2014-15 | Aaron Ekblad (D) | Florida Panthers | +700 |

-Even though the Calder Trophy was first presented at the conclusion of the 1936–37 NHL season, the Rookie of the Year accolade has been given out annually ever since 1933.
+Although the Calder Trophy was first presented at the conclusion of the 1936–37 NHL season, the Rookie of the Year award has been given out annually since 1933.
 From there to now, after Lane Hutson won the trophy in 2024-25, only 14 rookie defencemen have been able to claim the ROTY honors.

 The influx of talent into the NHL is at an all-time high, so betting on the Calder Trophy before and early in the season has never been more challenging.
 Sure, there are years when the opening favorite takes home the award, but more often than not, there are a handful of players who shuffle in and out of being favored all season.

 With that said, the actual question becomes what stats separate the genuine contenders, and how can bettors use that knowledge in their handicapping process?
-There is no exact science to betting on the award, but by keying in on a few stats, bettors can make more informed decisions.
+There is no exact science to betting on the award, but by focusing on a few key statistics, bettors can make more informed decisions.

 To start, a sneaky stat to look for is power-play time on ice per game.
-While this stat won’t show true production, it can show which rookies get the most opportunities to record points.
+While this stat won’t accurately reflect production, it can indicate which rookies receive the most opportunities to record points.
 Over the past five years, the Calder winner has been in the top five for rookies in this stat.

 As far as scoring goes, trends have shown that points per game holds a lot of weight in voters' eyes for this award, as most Calder winners have either led all rookies in this stat or been within the top three.
 During the 2023-24 season, Connor Bedard led all rookies with .90 points per game, while the second closest rookie was Luke Hughes with .57 points per game.